コレクション: 耐性をカットします

 When it comes to evaluating the protection levels of work gloves, two major industry standards are recognized worldwide: ANSI/ISEA 105-2016 and EN 388:2016.

-ANSI/ISEA 105: U.S. standard which rates cut-resistant gloves from A1 to A9 based on their performance against cutting hazards.
+ANSI/ISEA 105: U.S. standard which rates cut-proof gloves from A1 to A9 based on their performance against cutting hazards.

 EN 388:2016: European standard which evaluates gloves for cut using numbers or letters (e.g., 1–5 or A–F) to indicate protection levels.